Gregory-Eales/ml-implementations/Vanilla-Policy-Gradient/README.md

 ## Algorithm

 The vanilla policy gradient algorithm works by increasing the probability of actions that lead to the highest reward.
 This is done using both a policy and value network.
 The value network is trained using the observations and actions of an a single epoch.
 The policy network is trained using its actions from that episode as well as the corresponding advantage estimate that is calculated using the value network.
+This is done using gradient ascent to iterativly maximize the value.

 <p align="center">
   <img width="800" src="https://github.com/Gregory-Eales/ML-Reimplementations/blob/master/Vanilla-Policy-Gradient/img/vpg_pseudocode.png">